 Fluticasone inhalation is used to prevent asthma attacks.
-Fluticasone inhalation will not treat an asthma attack that has already begun.
-Flovent HFA and Flovent Diskus are sometimes used together with an oral (taken by mouth) steroid medicine.
+This medicine will not treat an asthma attack that has already begun.
+Fluticasone inhalation is sometimes used together with steroid medicine taken by mouth.

 Fluticasone may also be used for purposes not listed in this medication guide.

 Fluticasone inhalation is not a rescue medicine.
 It will not work fast enough to treat an asthma attack.
 Fluticasone inhalation is used only to prevent asthma attacks.

 You should not use the inhalation powder if you are allergic to milk proteins.

 Before taking this medicine